-Oolong tea, or wu long tea, is a mildly oxidized tea.
+Oolong tea — also known as wulong tea or black dragon tea — is a mildly oxidized tea.
 It is considered a middle ground between green tea and black tea.
 Oolong tea is also often considered similar in flavor and aroma to pu-erh teas.
-One of the four true teas, oolong tea is made from the leaves of the Camellia sinensis plant.
+One of the four true tea types, oolong tea is made from the leaves of the Camellia sinensis plant.
 The difference among the true teas arises during the production process.

 Green tea and white tea leaves are not oxidized while oolong tea and black tea leaves are oxidized.
 Black tea leaves are oxidized completely, but the oxidation of oolong tea leaves is stopped before the process is complete.
 This results in a semi-oxidized tea that has all the good aspects of both unoxidized and oxidized teas.

 Oolong teas themselves can vary drastically in flavor depending on how long they are oxidized.
 In general, oolong teas undergo anywhere from 8 to 80 percent oxidation.
 Each tea master uniquely tailors the oxidation process, resulting in a world of flavor that makes oolong an extremely versatile tea.

 The shapes of oolong teas also set them apart.
 Oolong tea leaves are curled, rolled, and twisted into long spindles or balls.
 The shaping technique enhances the visual look and aroma of the tea leaves.
 This essential step helps to differentiate low quality leaves from high quality leaves.